bm4cs/pilotbird/PilotBirdCli/README.md

 ### async/await

 - By default an awaitable will capture the current SynchronizationContext, later applying it to the remainder of the async method.
 	- This is convenient for UI based event handlers, but most of the time it is not.
 	- Most of the time you don't need to sync back to the main context, and most async methods are designed with composition in mind
 	- That is, they await other operations, and each represents an async operation itself.
 	- In this case, tell the awaiter to not capture the current context by calling `ConfigureAwait(false)`
 	- Example: `var c = await DownloadFileContentsAsync(fn).ConfigureAwait(false);`
+- The best practices for getting exceptions from tasks are to await them - Stephen Cleary

 ## Thread